AndreiLesi/aws-serverless-bookstore/README.md

 ```
 **Note:** In case there are any errors reapply everything and the deployment should finish the second time.
 (The reason is a race condition which even with depends_on isnt solved)

-Afterwards change `const apiGatewayUrl = '<<terraform.output.api_gateway_url>>'` in line 55 in `frontend/index.html` with the output of the terraform variable.
+Afterwards, change `const apiGatewayUrl = '<<terraform.output.api_gateway_url>>'` in line 55 in `frontend/index.html` with the output of the terraform variable.
 Then login into the `AWS Console` and upload `frontend/index.html`to the S3 Bucket `serverless-bookstore-uuid`.
 The deployment is now complete.

 The terraform scripts will do the following:
 1. **DynamoDB**: